-When a non-AP MLD that is in the default mapping mode (see 35.3.7.1.2 (Default mapping mode)) detects that the bit corresponding to its AID is 1 in the TIM element and the Multi-Link Traffic Indication element is present in a Beacon frame and the Multi-Link Traffic Indication element includes a Per-Link Traffic Indication Bitmap subfield that corresponds to the non-AP MLD, any non-AP STA affiliated with the non-AP MLD that operates on the link(s) indicated as 1 in the Per-Link Traffic Indication Bitmap subfield may issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.
+When a non-AP MLD that is in the default mapping mode (see 35.3.7.1.2 (Default mapping mode)) detects that the bit corresponding to its AID is (#16601)equal to 1 in the TIM element and the Multi-Link Traffic Indication element is present in a Beacon frame and the Multi-Link Traffic Indication element includes a Per-Link Traffic Indication Bitmap subfield that corresponds to the non-AP MLD, any non-AP STA affiliated with the non-AP MLD that operates on the link(s) indicated as 1 in the Per-Link Traffic Indication Bitmap subfield may issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.

 TGbe Editor to make the following changes in Subclause 35.3.12.4 (Traffic indication) in TGbe D3.0 (paragraph at P540L16):

-When a non-AP MLD that has successfully negotiated TID-to-link mapping (see 35.3.7.1.3 (Negotiation of TID-to-link mapping)) and not all TIDs are mapped to all the enabled links detects that the bit corresponding to its AID is equal to 1 in the TIM element and any bit of the Per-Link Traffic Indication Bitmap subfield that corresponds to a link on which a non-AP STA affiliated with the non-AP MLD is operating is equal to 1 in the Multi-Link Traffic element, the non-AP STA affiliated with the non-AP MLD that operates on that link may issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.
+When a non-AP MLD that has successfully negotiated (#16825)a TID-to-link mapping (see 35.3.7.1.3 (Negotiation of TID-to-link mapping)) (#16825)wherein not all TIDs are mapped to all the enabled links detects that the bit corresponding to its AID is equal to 1 in the TIM element and any bit of the Per-Link Traffic Indication Bitmap subfield that corresponds to a link on which a non-AP STA affiliated with the non-AP MLD is operating is equal to 1 in the Multi-Link Traffic element, the non-AP STA affiliated with the non-AP MLD that operates on that link may issue a PS-Poll frame, or a U-APSD trigger frame if the STA is using U-APSD and all ACs are delivery enabled, to retrieve buffered BU(s) from the AP MLD.

 TGbe Editor to make the following changes in Subclause 35.3.12.4 (Traffic indication) in TGbe D3.0 (paragraph at P540L32):

-If a buffered BU is an MMPDU that is intended for one non-AP STA affiliated with a non-AP MLD (see Table 11-3 (Bufferable/nonbufferable classification of MMPDUs)), and if it is transmitted on a link where another non-AP STA (other than the intended non-AP STA) affiliated with the same non-AP MLD is operating on, following the procedure above, the MMPDU shall carry he MLO Link Information element to determine the intended destination non-AP STA affiliated with the non-AP MLD (see 35.3.14.2 (Identification of the Intended STA)).
+If a buffered BU is an MMPDU that is intended for one non-AP STA affiliated with a non-AP MLD (see Table 11-3 (Bufferable/nonbufferable classification of MMPDUs)), and if it is transmitted on a link where another non-AP STA (other than the intended non-AP STA) affiliated with the same non-AP MLD is operating on, following the procedure above, the MMPDU shall carry (#16826)the MLO Link Information element to determine the intended destination non-AP STA affiliated with the non-AP MLD (see 35.3.14.2 (Identification of the Intended STA)).